0642. Design Search Autocomplete System

 The returned top

-historical hot sentences that have the same prefix as the part of the sentence already typed.
-If there are fewer than3
+3historical hot sentences that have the same prefix as the part of the sentence already typed.
+If there are fewer than3matches, return them all.

 Example 1: